| || |

 Emily shushed him with a quick finger to her lips.
 "I don't want him to know."

 she mouthed without speaking.

 Kelly nodded.
 "Okay.
 We can talk about something else.
-I am kind
+I am kind of stuck

 here at Rampart.
 What can I do about it all out there?
 Absolutely nothing."

 "Sorry, Chet.
 I just don't want his stubborn streak to kick in.
 This is the first time